THILAK-RAJ16/HALF_ADDER_SUBTRACTOR/README.md

 **Program:**

-/* Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.

-Developed by: Thilak raj .PRegisterNumber:24900585*/
+Developed by: Thilak raj .P

+RegisterNumber:24900585

 **RTL**
 ![Screenshot 2024-11-05 135522](https://github.com/user-attachments/assets/9507253b-a57b-47e4-a83e-eccd455a4904)